bossesand/OHTI/README.md

 A lot of people have been kind to answer questions and assist in other ways, for example with software modifications.
 A few of those I want to mention:

- The Sursound mailing list
+ The Sursound mailing list,
- Stefan Schreiber
+ Stefan Schreiber,
- Hector Centeno
+ Hector Centeno,
- Matthias Kronlachner
+ Matthias Kronlachner,
- Marc Lavallee
+ Marc Lavallee,
- Politis Archontis
+ Politis Archontis,
- David Poirier-Quinot
+ David Poirier-Quinot,
- Antti Vanne  IDA Audio - personal SOFA file and SOFA converion programs Aaron Heller
+ Antti Vanne  IDA Audio - personal SOFA file and SOFA converion programs, Aaron Heller,
- Fons Adriaensen
+ Fons Adriaensen,
- Len Moskowitz
+ Len Moskowitz,

  and others.